Bentley Flying Spur saloon review

 You definitely don't buy a 6.0-litre W12 Bentley Flying Spur for the fuel economy, but it still needs to be capable of extended journeys without frequent stops.
 For this reason, its 90-litre fuel tank is around a third bigger than you'll find in most cars, extending the gaps between motorway services.
 It also means refilling the tank from empty will cost well over £100.

-The Flying Spur manages just 19.1mpg while emitting well over 300g/km of CO2, despite the fact it can run in six-cylinder mode when less power is required.
-This places it in the highest band for company-car tax, while road tax costs £150 a year.
-That's after the higher rate of £475 has been coughed up in the first five renewal years, courtesy of the Flying Spur costing considerably more than the £40,000 threshold.
+Both the V8 and W12 versions of the Flying Spur are placed in the highest band for company-car tax, while road tax will cost you the standard VED rate each year.
+That's after the additional surcharge amount has been added in the first five renewal years, courtesy of all versions of the Flying Spur costing considerably more than the £40,000 threshold.

 Engines, drive & performance